 This view presents indicator time series data.
 Drop-down boxes allow users to select the geographical area and the indicator of interest.
 The default view is to present one indicator for one area.
-However, it is also possible to choose to show all indicators within the domain for the selected area, or to generate the time series charts showing the same indicator for all areas in the selected geography.
+However, it is also possible to choose to show all indicators for the area, or to generate many charts showing the same indicator over time in all areas.